Cardisk/pyADB/README.md

 ## Scrcpy

+Scrcpy is a powerful tool that allow you to copy the source of a screen from a remote device.
+You can find more information about it, [here](https://github.com/Genymobile/scrcpy).

 This command launches a [textual](https://github.com/Textualize/textual) app that displays all the devices connected.
 Clicking on a device, automatically, scrcpy starts sourcing the screen device.